DrRadan/TwitterHealth/README.md

 4. USDA_foodlist_Basic.ipynb: some data visualization on food nutrient by different category level
 5. tokenization + LDA.ipynb: tokenizes the text tata and runs LDA model at different scenario
 6. NMF_Model_2015Data.ipynb: runs NMF model with 5 million __tokenized tweets__ from 2015 to see its performance
+7. key_word_match.ipynb: a demo for key word serach(Aho–Corasick algorithm) and some analysis for the result

 /pyhton script/: the code run on HPC